arshinmar/UTEK2020/README.md

 ### Future Improvements

 We noticed that not all elements of the ```dp``` matrix have to be computed.
-Some elements, near the top right or bottom left of the matrix would give sets of moves that are not the most optimal.
+Some entries, near the top right corner or bottom left corner of the matrix would give sets of moves that are not the most optimal.
 In these areas of the matrix, there would be a larger set of moves, because more insertions/deletions are performed rather than replacements.

 ## Project Structure
 The competition was broken up into three parts.
 Each part has its own designated python file for relevant functions and its own main file to execute the code.
 The test input files are also provided in this repository along with our outputs.